Putin rules out Internet curbs despite cyber attacks

 MOSCOW President Vladimir Putin said on Wednesday he would not restrict Internet access for Russians but Moscow must protect state domains against a surge of cyber attacks since the Ukraine crisis began.

-"We do not intend to limit access to the Internet, to put it under total control, to nationalize the Internet," Putin told a meeting of his advisory Security Council, which groups top state, defense and security officials.
+"We do not intend to limit access to the Internet, to put it under total control, to nationalise the Internet," Putin told a meeting of his advisory Security Council, which groups top state, defence and security officials.

 "We are not even considering this," he said.
 "Media freedoms, the right of people to receive and disseminate information - these are basic principles of any democratic state and society.
 They must be strictly adhered to."